dockerlead/vue-excel-xlsx/README.md

 # vue-excel-xlsx

-Convert your data as an XLSX file
+Convert your data into *.xlsx file

 ## Getting started